hjdhjd/homebridge-myq/README.md

 Either solution will provide a complete solution to automating your garage door and you'll soon be automating your home with HomeKit like you always dreamed of. :)

 ## Why use this plugin for HomeKit myQ support?
-[homebridge-chamberlain](https://github.com/caseywebdev/homebridge-chamberlain) exists as another good option, if you prefer.
-The intent is to keep this plugin up-to-date and incorporate additional capabilities as-needed without overly bloating it.
+In a nutshell, the aim of this plugin for things to "just work" with minimal required configuration by you, the end user.
+The goal is to provide as close to a streamlined experience as you would expect from a first-party or native HomeKit solution.
+For the adventurous, those granular options are, of course, available as well to support more esoteric use cases or your own unique needs.

-In a nutshell, the aim of this plugin for things to "just work".
-Without complex configuration options needed for the functionality you would expect from a first-party HomeKit plugin.
-But of course, those granular options are available as well for the adventurous or those with more esoteric use cases.
-What does "just work" mean?
-It means that this plugin will discover all your myQ devices and poll at regular, reasonable intervals for changes in state of a garage door opener or other myQ device and inform HomeKit of those changes.
+What does "just work" mean in practice?
+It means that this plugin will discover all your myQ devices and poll at regular, reasonable intervals for changes in state of a garage door opener or other myQ devices and inform HomeKit of those changes.
 By default.
 Without additional configuration beyond the login information required for myQ services.

 # Installation
 If you are new to Homebridge, please first read the Homebridge [documentation](https://homebridge.io) and install Homebridge before proceeding.